Trusts & Endowments

 The generosity and stewardship of many Colorado Episcopalians and Episcopal organizations makes funds available to individuals and congregations for many aspects of their formation and ministry.

-Through the Trusts and Endowments Committee, The Episcopal Church in Colorado manages several trusts and endowments – each with a specific purpose.
+Through the Trusts and Endowments Committee, the Episcopal Church in Colorado manages several trusts and endowments – each with a specific purpose.
 Collectively, these trusts and endowments have more than $200,000 available to distribute each year.
 Some grant monies are also available through the Colorado Episcopal Foundation.
-For more information about the trusts and endowments, and how to apply, contact The Reverend Canon Ruth Woodliff-Stanley at Ruth@EpiscopalColorado.org at the Office of the Bishop.
+For more information about the trusts and endowments, and how to apply, contact the Canon to the Ordinary at the Office of the Bishop at 303.837.1173.

 The Oakes Home Trust